Kevin De Bruyne injury latest as Pep Guardiola issues Man City update

 Pep Guardiola gives concerning Man City injury update with Kevin De Bruyne ruled out

-Guardiola will be without the Belgian for the champions’ trip to Bournemouth
+Guardiola will be without the Belgian for the champions’ match against Southampton

 Your support helps us to tell the story